walter-a-jablonowski/homepage/src/misc/context_en.md

   In these private projects, the focus is on simplicity in contrast to the general trend toward increasingly complex web frameworks, as well as on automation.
 Often you can achieve the same results with significantly less complex means.
   General areas of interest: information management, tools for data acquisition and communication, framework components, tools.
 - **Platform:** Web (Chrome)
-- **Technologies:** PHP 7, JavaScript, jQuery, YAML, JSON, Bootstrap, HTML, CSS
+- **Tools:** PHP 7, JavaScript, jQuery, YAML, JSON, Bootstrap, HTML, CSS

 ### New Development of Web Application for Statistics